 The determination of whether or not a laptop functions optimally is based on its components.
 A laptop’s component is what makes it fast and also has a direct impact on its performance.

-When it comes to what makes a laptop fast, these are the features within the PC that should be examined:
+When it comes to what makes a laptop fast, these are the features within the laptop that should be examined: